Scheduling Social Media Posts over Christmas

 And don’t forget to plan posts to inform your customers about your company’s availability over the holidays.
 Your opening times will be one of the first things people want to know if they’re looking to use your services in December and early January, so make sure they’re aware of when you’re available.

-From everyone here at SQ Digital, we wish you a very happy holidays and a happy New Year.
+From everyone here at SQ Digital, we wish you a very happy holiday and a happy New Year.
 If you’re looking for a social media agency to manage your social media accounts and improve your online engagement, we can create engaging digital content to be deployed across a wide range of platforms.
 We can offer both paid and organic social media services to help you reach your digital marketing objectives.
-Contact us today to find out more, or request a free SEO audit from us.